-As for activities, I’d class myself as a #foodie traveller – I like to track down the local cuisines and make sure I try some unique food and drink from the countries I visit.
+As for activities, I’d class myself as a #foodie traveller – I like to track down the local cuisines in local restaurants, and make sure I try some unique food and drink from the countries I visit.
 I also love museums – so generally gravitate to the tourist attractions that have an artistic element or aesthetic interest: museums, churches, art galleries etc. You are less likely to find me bungy jumping or hot-air ballooning – in fact, you won’t catch me doing either of those things!

 What about luggage you ask?
 Well, ever since the notorious backpack incident of 1999, I have steered well clear of anything that I have to haul on my person.
 I am firmly in the wheely-case class of traveller.
 It’s a similar story with my choice of accommodation – I tried a hostel once, but to be honest with you, despite being an extravert, I need my own space – so hostels are not for me.
 But the important thing is that I don’t begrudge them for others.